Find out about boundary fence rules in the UK and what to do when you have an issue with you or your neighbour’s garden fence.

 If you want to find out more about property boundaries, you can get advice from your local council from https://www.gov.uk/your-property-boundaries.

-If you have a problematic issue then you may wish to seek professional legal advice.
 This is especially true if your relationship with your neighbour is tense, or if your quality of life has been dramatically affected by boundary issues.

 If you’re happy with your boundaries and you want to improve your property fencing, we have lots of ideas and information on our Wezaggle blog.
 We’re always adding handy tips and guides so please stop by and check it out.